9/9

 Anna, Qualified Florist

-White is the safe ground for sympathy here, and most families lean that way, though soft pastels are fine and red is the one I would think twice about.
-Port Macquarie is an older, churchgoing town, Anglican and Catholic mostly, so service flowers run fairly traditional, sprays and wreaths over anything modern.
-If the family is Italian, chrysanthemums carry real meaning at a funeral, which is the very reason you never send them as a cheer-up gift to an Italian home.
-With a Greek Orthodox family the flowers do not stop at the service, there are memorials at forty days, three months, six months and a year, each one its own occasion.
+White is the safe ground for sympathy here and most families lean that way, though soft pastels are fine and red is the one I would think twice about.
+Port is an older, churchgoing town, Anglican and Catholic mostly, so service flowers run fairly traditional, sprays and wreaths over anything modern.
+If the family is Italian, chrysanthemums carry real meaning at a funeral, which is exactly why you never send them as a cheer-up gift to an Italian home.
+With a Greek Orthodox family the flowers do not stop at the service; there are memorials at forty days, three months, six months and a year, each one its own occasion.
 And for a Birpai family, native flowers can connect the person back to Country in a way an imported rose never will, banksia or waratah, though that is always the family's call and not mine to assume.
 As for the card, do not labour it.
 "Thinking of you and your family" is enough.
-I read enough of them down the phone to know the short ones land best.
+Short ones land best.

 Hospital and Get-Well Flowers That Suit the Ward

 There is a particular helplessness in sending flowers to a hospital bed you cannot get to, picturing a room you have never seen.
-The practical side is the simpler part, at least.
 Hospital rooms are small, and the bedside table is already holding water, a phone, glasses, whatever the nurses need to hand, so the flowers have to earn their place there.

 You Heard Mum Moved Into Care, and You Are Hours Down the Highway

-Moving into a home is a big change, and an unsettling one, for her and for you both.
-The room is not hers yet and the routine is all new, and you are too far away to drop in while she settles into one of the places out along Sherwood Road or Ocean Drive.
+Moving into a home is a big change and an unsettling one, for her and for you both.
+The room is not hers yet and the routine is all new, and you are too far away to drop in while she settles.
 Flowers on the windowsill are a way of being in the room when you cannot be there yourself.
 A line like "thinking of you, Mum" on the card is all it needs.

-Aged care is one of the easier places to deliver to, easier than a hospital.
-It is her home now, and from what we see the staff welcome flowers.
-They go to reception and someone walks them to her room.
-A boxed thinking-of-you arrangement is the kind choice here, it holds its own water, so nobody on a busy shift has to find a vase or keep it topped up.
+A boxed thinking-of-you arrangement is the kind choice here.
+It holds its own water, so nobody on a busy shift has to find a vase or keep it topped up.

 Order before 2pm on a weekday, or 10am Saturday, and the flowers are at their door in Port Macquarie this afternoon.